Why Bank Holidays Are Great Opportunities for Smart Forex Traders + A Simple Strategy to Use

 ✅ Why Bank Holidays Matter in Forex Trading

-During normal trading days, large institutions like central banks, hedge funds, and big liquidity providers are the ones moving the market.
-They inject massive volumes that drive price action.
+During normal trading days, large institutions like central banks, hedge funds, and major liquidity providers drive the market.
+They inject massive volumes that dictate price action.
+However, during bank holidays, these institutions are often offline.

 📊 How the Market Behaves on Bank Holidays